What definitions apply to this chapter?

 (k) Transfer: How you move between surfaces, i.e., to/from bed, chair, wheelchair, standing position.
-Transfer does not include how you move to/from the bath, toilet, or vehicle.
+Transfer does not include how you move to/from the bath, toilet, or get in/out of a vehicle.

-(l) Personal hygiene: How you maintain personal hygiene, including combing hair, brushing teeth, shaving, applying makeup, washing/drying face, hands (including nail care), and perineum (menses care).
+(l) Personal hygiene: How you maintain personal hygiene, such as combing hair, brushing teeth, shaving, applying makeup, washing/drying face, hands (including nail care), and perineum (menses care).
 Personal hygiene does not include hygiene in baths and showers.
-"Aged person"

-means a person sixty-five years of age or older.
-"Agency provider"
+"Aged person" means a person sixty-five years of age or older.

-means a licensed home care agency or a licensed home health agency having a contract to provide long-term care personal care services to you in your own home.
-"Application"
+"Agency provider" means a licensed home care agency or a licensed home health agency having a contract to provide long-term care personal care services to you in your own home.

-means a summary of information that the department entered into the CARE assessment describing your needs.
-"Assessment or reassessment"
+"Assessment details" means a summary of information that the department entered into the CARE assessment describing your needs.

-means an inventory and evaluation of abilities and needs based on an in-person interview in your own home or your place of residence, using CARE.
-"Assistance available"
+"Assessment or reassessment" means an inventory and evaluation of abilities and needs based on an in-person interview in your own home or your place of residence, using CARE.